DrPaulBrewer/html5csv/README.md

 Some prior Javascript experience required.
 Data science background a plus.

 Tell me what you would like to improve or work on.
+One overriding goal was to keep the library very simple.
+For example, an undergraduate with a bit of website experience should be able to use this library and Jquery to make a demonstration website out of research data.

+Here are some obvious needs:

+* standardize documentation and improve readability
+* portfolio of examples (this library can do multiple regression and principal components analysis)
+* pluggable additions
+* additional "made simple" machine learning techniques

 Email: drpaulbrewer@eaftc.com